grantcolley/dipstate/README.md

 ![Alt text](/README-images/Dipstate-example-transition.png?raw=true "Transition a state")

 #### Complete a State
+  * First, the **CanComplete** delegate is executed to determine whether the state can complete.
+If no delegate has been provided the state will complete.
+  * **OnExit** actions are executed with context before completing the state.
+  * The status is set to complete and **OnStatusChanged** actions are executed with context.
+  * Any dependant states with **InitialiseDependantWhenComplete** set to true will be initialised
+  * If a transition state has been specified then the state will transition.
+See [Transition a State](#transition-a-state) for more details of transitioning.
+  * If no transition state has been specified the state will check if all its parents sub states requiring completion (**CompletionRequired** set to true) has completed and, if they have, it will complete the parent.

 The following shows how *ResponseReceived* is configured to complete itself and its parent, *Communication* which is configured to initialise its dependant state *Redress Review*.

 ```C#